Careers360 Logo

 MBA Tourism and Hospitality Management: Admission Process, Eligibility, Exams, Syllabus, Salary

-MBA in Hospitality and Tourism is a postgraduate degree programme in management field.
-The MBA Tourism and Hospitality course typically lasts for two-years which consists of four semesters.
-MBA in Hospitality and Tourism course prepares the students in various roles in the field of hospitality and tourism.
-Students can excel in the managerial roles within the hospitality and tourism industry.
-The course structure consists of both theory and practical sessions to provide students with hands-on experience.
-After completing an MBA Tourism and Hospitality course, the candidates can opt for various careers in the Hospitality and Tourism industry such as Hotel Manager, Chef, Cabin Crew, Travel Coordinator.
+MBA Hospitality and Tourism is a postgraduate degree programme in the management discipline.
+The course duration is two years, spread across four semesters.
+It prepares the graduates for various roles in the field of hospitality and tourism.
+Students can excel in various managerial roles within the hospitality and tourism sectors.
+The curriculum consists of both theory and practical sessions to provide hands-on experience to the candidates.
+After completing an MBA in Tourism and Hospitality course, the candidates can opt for various careers in the Hospitality and Tourism industry, such as Hotel Manager, Chef, Cabin Crew, and Travel Coordinator.

-Highlights- MBA Tourism and Hospitality
+6. MBA Tourism and Hospitality Syllabus

 Particulars